Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Experiments

 \subsection{Implementation Details}

-We trained updated DiffEyeSyn \cite{hasan2025quantitative} on 5-second gaze windows sampled at 1,000 Hz (5,000 samples per window), using a diffusion process with $T=50$ discrete time steps and a linear noise schedule ranging from 0.0001 to 0.05 for both the forward and reverse processes.
-The Adam optimizer \cite{Kingma_CORR2015} was used with a learning rate of 0.0002 and a batch size of 32, and the model was trained for 450 epochs.
-All experiments were conducted in Python 3.9.12 with CUDA 12.4, PyTorch 2.1.0, PyTorch Lightning 1.9.5, and TensorFlow 2.14.0 on two NVIDIA RTX A6000 GPUs (48 GB GDDR6 each).
-For the correlation analysis, we used MATLAB Version 25.2.0.3055257 (R2025b) with the necessary toolboxes installed.
-We will release the complete source code for both DiffEyeSyn and the subjective-correlation analysis to ensure reproducibility.
+We trained updated DiffEyeSyn on 5-second gaze windows sampled at 1,000 Hz (5,000 samples per window), using a diffusion process with $T=50$ discrete time steps and a linear noise schedule ranging from 0.0001 to 0.05 for both the forward and reverse processes.
+The AdamW optimizer \cite{loshchilov2017decoupled} was used with a learning rate of 0.0002 and a batch size of 32, and the model was trained for 450 epochs.
+All experiments were conducted in Python 3.9.12 with CUDA 12.4, PyTorch 2.1.0, PyTorch Lightning 1.9.5, and TensorFlow 2.14.0 on an NVIDIA RTX A6000 GPU (48 GB GDDR6).
+For the correlation analysis, we utilized MATLAB Version 25.2.0.3055257 (R2025b) with the necessary toolboxes installed.
+The source code is available on the Texas State Digital Collections Repository at \url{https://hdl.handle.net/10877/25138}.